Codasign/combination-box/handout/combination_box.md

 Compile errors?
 Upload errors?
 Where in our code do we define `buttonPin`?
 How does the code know to read from pin number 6?

+### Open the Serial Monitor

+Let's take a look at the values that we get back from the button.
+What is interesting about this?
+Nothing?!
+Just ones and zeros!
+Perhaps.
+How does this effect our next coding task?